 Learning with technology also gives students the opportunity to teach one other.
 While the possibilities for incorporating technology in the classroom are endless, here are some examples that are gaining popularity.
 Teachers will likely use these more and more over the next decade.

 An interactive whiteboard or interactive touchscreen is a display, often with similar measurements to a traditional white board, connected to a computer and a projector.
 The computer can be manipulated with a finger or pen directly on the surface of the board.
 The interactive whiteboards may include accessories such as student response systems.
 Information from lectures and group brainstorming on interactive whiteboards can be saved and printed for further study.
-This method of teaching been has used frequently in Europe and is quickly growing in popularity in the United States.
+This method of teaching has been used frequently in Europe and is quickly growing in popularity in the United States.
 Many teachers have found interactive whiteboards to increase student participation, productivity and grades.
 When using such a complex tool, it's important to remember to pace the content so students have enough time to analyze what is being presented to them.

 Virtual Reality Headsets